-One of the best ways to manage that is by having a regular relationship with a therapist.
+One of the best ways to manage that is by having a regular relationship with a therapist that offers mental health services.
 Unlike many other things in life, therapy doesn’t work by you attending one session, getting a diagnosis and a prescription.

 Therapy is a two-way relationship and it’s a process.